adambrgmn/wp-bundler/README.md

 # WP Bundler

 WP Bundler is a minimal and fast bundler for your WordPress front end assets.
 It is a "thin" wrapper around [`esbuild`](https://esbuild.github.io/) with built-in support for translations.
-It handles all of your front end assets including Javascript (with Typescript and React support), CSS (with Tailwind support) and other static assets imported in these, e.g. images and fonts.
+It handles all of your front end assets including Javascript (with Typescript and React support), CSS and other static assets imported in these, e.g. images and fonts.

 It will output modern Javascript for modern browsers as well as a "legacy" version of your scripts for older browsers meaning that you will not send unneccessary content to modern browsers, while keeping the same functionality for older browsers as well.